ml-tooling/lazycluster/README.md

 cluster.start()

 # => Now, all cluster entities should be started and you can simply use
 #    it as documented in the hyperopt documentation.
+We recommend to call
+#    cluster.cleanup() once you are done.

 ```